General Policies and Procedures

 Parking and Drop Off/Pick Up Instructions

-We request that parent’s use the school drive through for both arrivals and departures.
+We request that parent’s use the school parking curb for both arrivals and departures.
 Punctual arrivals and pickups are required.
-If you plan to come into the school, please park in the spaces provided to facilitate the flow of traffic.
-Parking is available on the side of the building.
+If you plan to come into the school, please park in the spaces provided on the side of the school to facilitate the flow of traffic.
 Should you choose to come in, please leave your child with an office staff member rather than walking them into the classroom.
 Parents are asked not to go beyond the double doors when picking up or dropping of children and to keep pick-ups and drop offs at the front door.
-This is to not only ensure the safety of all of our students, and to not disrupt the classrooms, but it also makes separation more difficult for the child and contributes to their anxiety and fears.
+This is to not only ensure the safety of all of our students, and to not disrupt the classrooms, but it also makes separation easier for the child.

-For quick pick-ups and drop offs, please use the drive through car line.
+For quick pick-ups and drop offs, please use the parking curb in front of the school.
 Please adhere to the following safety rules and guidelines as you drop off and pick up your child:

-• Pull into the driveway slowly and carefully at all times.
+- Pull into the parking curb slowly and carefully at all times.
 Park as close to the curb as possible to allow other cars to exit.